 Sometimes an agreement can be reached in a matter of hours or over the course of one day.

 Sometimes you may have to attend more than one mediation in order to reach an agreement with your former partner.
-The first meeting might be targeted at identifying what information each of you requires to reach an agreement.
-In some more complex cases, mediations take place over several consecutive days.

 What happens if you reach an agreement?